Skip to main content

 --header 'Content-Type: application/json'

-Can the Coding Plan API Key and the standard Open Platform API Key be used interchangeably?
+Can the Token Plan Key and the standard Open Platform API Key be used interchangeably?

 No, they cannot.

-• Other Open Platform API Keys: Are used for all other text-based AI services (including when you switch to pay-as-you-go within a coding tool).
+• Other Open Platform API Keys: Are used for pay-as-you-go access to standard Open Platform API endpoints.
 Billing is based on actual token consumption and depletes your account balance.

 How is TPS (Tokens Per Second) calculated for text models?